John Bradley & Co: Founding and early years

 John Bradley founded his firm in 1800 in Stourbridge with the financial assistance of Thomas Jukes Collier, a wine merchant from Wellington.
 Bradley leased land by the Stourbridge Canal. where he set up a forge, a furnace and a rolling and slitting mill.
 The company produced wrought iron using the puddling process.
 In 1802 the company was set up as a partnership divided into three: one third held by John Bradley, one third by Thomas Jukes Collier and a third held in trust for the children of the late Henry Foster (John Bradley's six half-brothers and sisters).
 A steam engine owned by the company, Murray's Hypocycloidal Engine, built in 1805, has been preserved and is now in Thinktank, Birmingham Science Museum.
 It is the world's third-oldest working steam engine.
 At this stage the company didn't make iron from ore but bought in pig iron to be turned into wrought iron at the Stourbridge Ironworks.

 By 1807 the Foster family share of the company was concentrated in the hands of the brothers James and William Foster.

-In 1809 the company acquired Eardinton Forge near the River Severn to the south of Bridgenorth.
+In 1809 the company acquired Eardinton Forge near the River Severn to the south of Bridgnorth.

 William Foster left the partnership in 1813, subsequently running the Stourbridge Forge as an independent business, and, as Thomas Jukes Collier had already sold his share of the company to the other partners, this meant that the company was co-owned by John Bradley and James Foster after this date.
 John Bradley died 1816.